Murder of Tia Rigg

-On 4 October 2010, 38-year-old Maden, who had pleaded guilty to the crime, was sentenced to life imprisonment with a recommendation that he should never be released, meaning that he will likely remain in prison until he dies.
+On 4 October 2010, 38-year-old Maden, who had pleaded guilty to the crime, was sentenced to life imprisonment with a whole life order, meaning that he will likely remain in prison until he dies.

 Sentencing, Mr Justice Keith said: "This is one of those exceptional cases in which the only just punishment requires you to be imprisoned for the rest of your life."

 Murder

-At 2:17pm on 3 April 2010, Maden, who had an "obsessive interest" in pornography relating to paedophilia, rape and torture, telephoned his sister Lynne (Rigg's mother) and asked for Tia to go to his home in Dalmain Close, Cheetham Hill, in order to babysit his 10-year-old daughter.
-When she arrived at 3:00pm he drugged her with Olanzapine, an antipsychotic tranquilizer that he had been prescribed.
+At 2:17pm on 3 April 2010, Maden, who had an "obsessive interest" in pornography relating to pedophilia, rape, and torture, telephoned his sister Lynne (Rigg's mother) and asked for Tia to go to his home in Dalmain Close, Cheetham Hill, in order to babysit his 10-year-old daughter.
+When she arrived at 3:00pm, he drugged her with Olanzapine, an antipsychotic tranquilizer that he had been prescribed.

 He then inflicted a "horrific catalogue of sexual injuries" on her before stabbing her and strangling her with a ligature made from a guitar string.
 At 3:45pm, Maden telephoned the 999 emergency services number and said: "Hi, I would like to report a murder."
 He then gave his name and address and when asked by the operator what had happened he replied: "My niece has been murdered by me ...
 I have just finished killing her now."
-Asked why he had killed her he answered: "Because I felt like it" and terminated the call.
+When he was asked why he had killed her, he answered: "Because I felt like it" and terminated the call.

 Police officers from Greater Manchester Police arrived at the address two minutes later.
 Maden opened the door to the officers, who described him as "chillingly calm", and directed them upstairs.
 They found Rigg's body face-up on the floor of a spare bedroom.

 A post-mortem found that Rigg had suffered severe blood loss from her stab wounds and internal injuries, but the primary cause of death was ligature strangulation.